Priesemann-Group/covid19_inference_forecast/README.md

 If you want to use the code, we recommend to look at our [documentation](https://covid19-inference-forecast.readthedocs.io/en/latest/).

-**Important**: We are continuing to develop our code in a new repository [here](https://github.com/Priesemann-Group/covid19_inference/).
+We are continuing to develop our code in a new repository [here](https://github.com/Priesemann-Group/covid19_inference/).
 The code used for the paper and the figures will stay here.

 Some output figures are shown below.
 The rest are found in the figures folder.
 We update them regularly.